jLevere/resume/resume.typ

   "Columbus, Ohio",
   "May 2022 - August 2022",
   (
-    "Develop processes to track and document vulnerability remediation across four thousand devices", "Worked with the myriad of tools used to secure and manage large enterprise environments including CrowdStrike, Qualys, and the SolarWinds suite", ),
+    "Developed processes to track and document vulnerability remediation across four thousand devices.", "Worked with the myriad of tools used to secure and manage large enterprise environments including CrowdStrike, Qualys, and the SolarWinds suite.", ),
 )